 ShareShare this on FacebookPinterestWhatsAppEmailPrinter version

-(15) Therefore, take good heed to yourselves, for you did not see any form at all on the day the LORD spoke to you in Horeb out of the midst of the fire, (16) Lest you act corruptly and make for yourselves a graven image, the likeness of any figure, the likeness of male or female, or (17) The likeness of any beast on the earth, the likeness of any winged fowl that flies in the air, or (18) The likeness of anything that creeps on the ground, the likeness of any fish in the waters beneath the earth; (19) And take heed, lest you lift up your eyes to the heavens—when you see the sun, and the moon, and the stars, all the host of heaven—lest you should be driven to worship them and serve them, which the LORD your God has divided for signs and seasons unto all nations under all the heavens.
-(20) But the LORD has taken you and brought you out from the iron furnace, out of Egypt, to be to Him a people of His own possession, as you are today.
+(15) "Take careful heed to yourselves, for you saw no form when the LORD spoke to you at Horeb out of the midst of the fire, (16) lest you act corruptly and make for yourselves a carved image in the form of any figure: the likeness of male or female, (17) the likeness of any animal that is on the earth or the likeness of any winged bird that flies in the air, (18) the likeness of anything that creeps on the ground or the likeness of any fish that is in the water beneath the earth.
+(19) And take heed, lest you lift your eyes to heaven, and when you see the sun, the moon, and the stars, all the host of heaven, you feel driven to worship them and serve them, which the LORD your God has given to all the peoples under the whole heaven as a heritage.
+(20) But the LORD has taken you and brought you out of the iron furnace, out of Egypt, to be His people, an inheritance, as you are this day.

 Since they saw nothing of the God who liberated them and whom they now were commanded to worship, anything they contrived to represent Him would be a boldfaced lie.
 No one else has seen God in His glory either, so absolutely no one can even begin to catch even the essence of a true representation of Him.
 Nothing could even come close to a resemblance.
 Any representation by anyone throughout history is a lie.
 Do we want to worship a lie?